I love to write about and photograph places I have visited. A native Aucklander, I particularly love exploring New Zealand.

 The capital city of New Zealand is geographically much smaller than its cousin, Auckland, further up the North Island.
-Auckland is the sailing and adventure city, but Wellington is definitely the culture and food city.
+Auckland is a sailing and adventure city, but Wellington is definitely a culture and food city.
 Aucklanders will disagree, but it's true . . . and I'm an Aucklander!

 Though the city is full of fun things to see and do, there are five places you truly shouldn't miss visiting while in Wellington.
 Without further ado, here are my Wellington musts!

 1. Explore Lambton Quay and Te Aro

 Lambton Quay is the main shopping strip in Wellington.
 If you keep walking to the end of the street past all the fabulous shops, you will come across The Beehive, the Executive Wing of the New Zealand Parliament Buildings.

 Te Aro is another lovely area to visit.
 It has a crafty, trendy feel, especially around Egmont Street, where there are amazing old warehouses that have been refurbished into apartments and studio workshops.
 Cuba Street is a vibrant place to visit and is a foodie hangout; there are loads of interesting places to eat.